koii-network/blog/_posts/2023-02-10-koii-founder-support-$1m-grants.md

 image: assets/images/blog/2022eoy/2022EOY.png
 ---

-_We are helping founders build their Web3 projects.
-If you believe in the core principle of empowering people through community-powered apps, we’ll provide technical and financial support to bring your product to life.You will learn from tech experts, access our partnership network, and get media support.
-Equitable access to the internet is possible, and our purpose is to make that a reality with the Koii Founder Support program._
+_If you believe in the core principle of empowering people through community-powered apps, we’ll provide technical and financial support to bring your product to life. **You will learn from tech experts, access our partnership network, and get media support.** Equitable access to the internet is possible, and our purpose is to make that a reality with the [Koii Founder Support program](https://www.koii.network/founders)._

 ![Founder Animation here](/)